rinliauw/rinliauw.github.io/content/blog/engineers-and-developers/index.md

 taught at my university and that he really wanted to take it.
 My immediate reaction was to laugh as it sounded absurd, and somehow nefarious.
-Then again, he did seem like the kind of guy who would love to work behind 6 or so monitors trading in ((*exotic*)) financial instruments for the fun of it.
+Then again, he did seem like the kind of guy who would love to work behind 6 or so monitors trading in *((exotic))* financial instruments for the fun of it.

-In fact, I had been taking an introductory finance class (in person!) at that time, and my intuition was that in the thing called Finance, KISS holds, and complexity only invites middlemen and fraudulence...
+> In fact, I had been taking an introductory finance class (in person!) at
+> that time, and my newly-formed intuition was that in the thing called
+> Finance, KISS holds, and complexity only invites middlemen and
+> fraudulence...

 Coming back to that moment a few times, I realised I was the weirdo.
 The subject name was simply using 'engineering' in a slightly different meaning, obviously not the kind with hard hats.
-It is used the way it's used in 'Software Engineering' -- a subtle divergence in meaning I think we could do without.
+In particular, it is used the way it's used in 'Software Engineering' -- a subtle divergence in meaning I think we could do without.

-For me, the word has always felt off for what

-and I think

-and this led to me question the nature of the entire profession from the little experience that I've had in it, and why I
+For me, 'engineering' has always felt off for what I've seen software engineers actually do.
+My preference for the term *'software development'* over *'software engineering'* has now led me to write a lot of paragraphs to question the nature of the profession from the microscopic bit of experience that I've had in it.
+Beginners and bikeshedding do go hand in hand!

+I think there are fundamental differences that set software engineering apart from the other branches of engineering (with which I am even less familiar) to warrant a different term.

 ## Similarity in methodologies

-Why was the
+There are clearly similarities between what someone would consider *classical* engineering disciplines

 transferrable skills in problem solving and more importantly, understanding problems then communicating that understanding to others (next part...)